MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

     Here are some details about the settings in this example:

-    - The `AllowUnsafeBlocks` element specifies whether to use interop code.
     - The `CsWinRTIncludes` property specifies which namespaces to project.
     - The `CsWinRTGeneratedFilesDir` property sets the output directory where files from the projection are generated, which we set in the following section on building out of source.